-Dr Sandra Gulyurtlu is Principal Researcher at the Young Foundation.
-She works directly with the Director of Research to develop and lead pioneering research on social innovation and civic action, understanding inequality dynamics and how people across society are working to make change happen.
+Dr Sandra Gulyurtlu is the Interim Director of Research at The Young Foundation.
+She leads our pioneering research on social innovation and civic action, understanding inequality dynamics and how people across society are working to make change happen.

 Previously Sandra worked for the voluntary sector and academia, mainly conducting research into rights, welfare, and, health and social care with a main focus on children and young people.
 This included developing evaluations looking at social care interventions in the UK, conducting research with male survivors of child sexual abuse in Scotland and exploring early childhood education for the EU funded network of excellence, RECWOWE (Reconciling Work and Welfare in Europe).
 Sandra has also taught on courses on child protection, health and social care, European social policy and social and political inquiry.

 Sandra has a PhD.
 Social Policy and MSc.
 Childhood Studies from Edinburgh University and BSc.
 (Hons) Psychology and Physiology from the University of Reading.